Affan-Ahmed-Ghouri/Affan-Ahmed-Ghouri/README.md

 - 👋 Hi, I’m @Affan-Ahmed-Ghouri
 - 👀 I’m interested in web App, website development
-- 🌱 I’m currently learning Mren stack
+- 🌱 I’m currently learning React.js

 <!---
 Affan-Ahmed-Ghouri/Affan-Ahmed-Ghouri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.